 At the February 26, 2020 meeting, the Planning Commission expressed concern regarding a potential for oversaturation of fitness studio uses in any one area or mixed-use development and requested staff to incorporate a measure into the Zoning Code Amendment to prevent this from occurring.
 Staff conducted additional research into the potential for oversaturation of fitness studio uses in any one mixed-use development.
-As a case study, staff reviewed square footage and parking scenarios for the mixed-use development referred to as the "Lucky" that is currently under construction at 12821 Washington Boulevard.
-The Lucky is a five-story mixed-use development with 37 dwelling units and 7,200 square feet of retail space.
-Table 1 provides parking requirements based on use for the individual tenant spaces.
+As a case study, staff reviewed square footage and parking scenarios for the recently completed mixed-use development located at 12821 Washington Boulevard that was initiated by the Culver City Redevelopment Agency and is called the "Lucky".
+The Lucky is a five-story mixed-use development with 37 dwelling units (3 affordable) and 7,200 square feet of retail space.
+Table 1 provides parking requirements based on use for the individual commercial tenant spaces.
 Tenant 105 is proposed as a fitness studio use.